madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 (zenity:31120): Gtk-WARNING **: 20:14:17.933: cannot open display:
 ```

 The `man pkexec` says: "*pkexec will not allow you to run X11 applications as another user since the $DISPLAY and $XAUTHORITY environment variables are not set*".
 You have to [edit](https://unix.stackexchange.com/questions/203136/how-do-i-run-gui-applications-as-root-by-using-pkexec) the *polkit* files, and that per each application!
-We can work around that, by passing in the variables we need, in a new iteration of the script:
+We can work around that by passing in the variables we need, in a new iteration of the script:

 ```bash
 if [[ $(id -u) != "0" ]]; then